liviucotfas/ase-web-and-cloud-applications-security/5 - MVCStore - Database.md

     ```C#
     public void ConfigureServices(IServiceCollection services)
     {
+        //services.AddTransient<IProductRepository, FakeProductRepository>();

         services.AddDbContext<ApplicationDbContext>(options =>
             options.UseSqlServer(
                 Configuration.GetConnectionString("DefaultConnection")));

         services.AddTransient<IProductRepository, EFProductRepository>();

-        services.AddMvc().SetCompatibilityVersion(CompatibilityVersion.Version_2_1);
+        services.AddMvc();
     }
     ```

+    > Hint: If `UseSqlServer` is not recognized, install the package `Microsoft.EntityFrameworkCore.SqlServer`

 ## Creating and Applying the Database Migration

-1. Run the following command to generate the initial migration.
+1. Run the following command to generate the initial migration using the `Package Manager Console` panel.

     ```
     Add-Migration Initial
     ```
+    > If the command is not recognized, install the package `Microsoft.EntityFrameworkCore.Tools`

 2. Run the following command to update the database.